ircv3/ircv3-specifications/extensions/batch-3.2.md

 The `type` parameter indicates how messages are associated.
 The meaning of the additional parameters (if any) depend on the type.

-The batched events MUST use `batch` message tag refering to the batch's reference tag.
+The batched events MUST use `batch` message tag referring to the batch's reference tag.

 For every started batch, server MUST end that batch.
 Client MAY start processing the batched events only when they have received the end of the batch.